zackees/tx/README.md

 Run `./lint.sh` to find linting errors using `pylint`, `flake8` and `mypy`.

+# TODO

+  * add my other package https://github.com/zackees/rclone-api to allow tx to any backend anywhere.

 # Versions

   * 1.1.0: `--multi` keeps on dumping files to allow broad cast like file download